1984

 struggle to actually sell records."[14]

-The success of that single surprised the band at that time, and also years later
+The success of that single surprised the band at the time, and years later they were

 Alan: "Not bad for a song whose rhyming hook - People are people so why